 Q3.
 What’s the Quality of the Fabric Printing

-No one ever thinks about this.
-But they should.
+One ever thinks about this but they should.
 Dye-sublimated printing, the predominant type of printing for fabric graphics, is a high-tech process.
 And with any technology, the latest and greatest is old news in about 12-18 months.
 The previous generation of dye-sub printers get sold to second or third-tier printers.
-If you’ve ever seen the difference between a HD dye-sub graphic and a 4-color one, you know what I mean.
+If you’ve ever seen the difference between an HD dye-sub graphic and a 4-color one, you know what I mean.
 Skin tones are more realistic.
 Black is black not dark grey.
 There’s no color banding .
 You get the picture.

 Ask when was the printer was manufactured (not re-manufactured or purchased).
 And even if it’s only been owned by a little old lady in Pasadena and stored in a garage, it’s still an AMC Hornet.